orbeon/orbeon-forms-doc/form-builder/validation.md

     - The specific alert message is used.
     - More than one message can show is several info validations have failed.

-*NOTE: As of Orbeon Forms 4.3, it is not possible to associate specific alert message to the required or data type validations: they always use the default or global alert message.*
+*NOTE: It is not possible to associate specific alert message to the required or data type validations: they always use the default or global alert message.*

 Alert messages appear: